 Irish History

 Established in 1854, UCD is steeped in Irish history and is an institution that has played a key role in the development of modern Ireland.
-UCD's dynamic School of History, the largest in the country, has long played a vital role in leading national debate and research on the evolution of Irish society, culture and politics.
-This MA will involve students working closely with some of the country's most renowned historians of Ireland to continue the tradition of providing context, insight and originality in the research of modern Irish history and its communication to a wide audience.
+UCD’s dynamic School of History, the largest in the country, has long played a vital role in leading national debate and research on the evolution of Irish society, culture and politics.
+This MA enables students to work closely with some of the country’s most renowned historians of Ireland to continue the tradition of providing context, insight and originality in the research of Irish history and its communication to a wide audience.
+Our teaching is informed by a global perspective, situating events in Ireland in an international and comparative context.

 Students will have an opportunity to focus on their own particular areas of interest and be guided by historians with an excellent track record in the teaching and research.